-- A physician, psychologist, certified social worker, insurance provider or producer, or a government public health agency upon submission of:
+- A physician, physician assistant, psychologist, certified social worker, insurance provider or producer, or a government public health agency upon submission of:

 - A release from the subject of the record that is dated no more than 90 days prior to the date the request is made; and

 - A signed acknowledgment of the terms of disclosure of controlled information as provided by Subsection (2)(b); and

 - Any person to whom the record must be disclosed pursuant to a court order or legislative subpoena.